-Table Table NameBase InformationPopulation ApproachReferenceItemActual / Estimate Source Methodology Assumptions Name Source methodology Assumptions Prior year disposal removed from the 'Construction or acquisition cost' were added back to report a life to date 'Construction or acquisition cost' (refer to disposal explanation below for methodology explanation) prior to SGSPAA's acquisition of the pipeline during June 2017.
+Table Base Information Population Approach Source Mathadalamy Assumptions Name Reference eference Item Actual / Estimate Source Methodology Assumptions Prior year disposal removed from the 'Construction or acquisition cost' were added back to report a life to date 'Construction or acquisition cost' (refer to disposal explanation below for methodology explanation) prior to SGSPAA's acquisition of the pipeline during June 2017.
 Additions The 'Additions' column was populated for each description item based on the FAMR data which was aggregated because there were too many separate assets in the FAMR to report them separately in Table 3.3.1.
 The 'Original cost' and the 'Acquisition' value of assets in the FAMR were aggregated based on asset 'Description' where the 'Depreciation start date' value was after SGSPAA's acquisition of the pipeline during June 2017.
 Prior year disposals removed from the original cost were added back to report a life to date original cost after SGSPAA's acquisition of the pipeline during June 2017.
 Capitalised Maintenance DDP does not have any capitalised maintenance.
 Maintenance costs such as day to day servicing including labour, consumables and spare parts are excluded from measurement of an item of PPE in accordance with the SGSPAA Group's PPE policy and AASB 116 (12).
 Disposals

-Table Base Information Population Approach Source Methodology Assumptions Name Reference ltem Actual / Estimate oource inethodology Assumptions DDP did not have any disposals.
+Table Base Information Population Approach Source Methodology Assumptions Name Reference ltem Actual / Estimate Source methodology Assumptions DDP did not have any disposals.
 DDP took reasonable steps to source historical disposal information but was unable to obtain FAMR transactional data from the previous owner.
-Prior years' accumulated depreciation The Guideline does not require prior years amounts to be populated in the first year of GMR reporting (Section 2.1 Transitional Arrangements) therefore no amounts have been reported.
+Prior years' accumulated depreciation The prior year GMR template's 'current year accumulated depreciation' is the source for 'Prior years' accumulated depreciation.
 Current year accumulated depreciation The 'Accumulated depreciation' and the 'Current year depreciation' values in the FAMR were aggregated for each 'description' row and then populated in this column of the table.
 Accumulated fair value uplift depreciation has been applied to the applicable categories in the template.
 Written down value The 'Written down value' of all assets in table 3.3.1 was aggregated.
+Reclassification of pipeline assets out of the shared asset category Contract intangible and Capitalised interest have been reclassified from Table 3.1 'Other assets' in the shared supporting assets section to 'Other Depreciable pipeline assets' (refer to BoP reference 3.1.a for further details).
+Contract intangible and Capitalised interest amounts are sourced from the SGSPAA Group Consolidation supporting schedule.